Protecting Language Generation Models via Invisible Watermarking: Introduction

-Preventing model extraction while maintaining the utility of the model for legitimate users is a challenging task for both research and industry \cite{alabdulmohsin2014adding, juuti2019prada}.
+It appears to be a mission impossible.
+By providing the state-of-the-art LLM service, the information needed to replicate it has been encoded in the provided API outputs themselves.
+Researchers decided to give up on preventing learnability, but instead, try to watermark the API outputs so models trained using the watermarked outputs can be traced to the original model.
 Recent works \cite{adi2018turning, zhang2018protecting} use a trigger set to embed invisible watermarks on the neurons of the commercial models before distribution.
 When model theft is suspected, model owners can conduct an official ownership claim with the aid of the trigger set.
 Existing works \cite{He2021ProtectingIP, He2022CATERIP} use a synonym replacement strategy to add surface-level watermarks to a text generation model.
 However, these methods can be bypassed by an adversary randomly replacing synonyms in the output and removing watermarks from the extracted model, making the protection ineffective.

 In this paper, we propose \underline{g}enerative \underline{in}visible \underline{se}quence \underline{w}atermarking (\method), a method to protect text generation models and detect stolen ones.
 Figure \ref{fig:overview} illustrates the overall process.
 The core idea is to inject a secret sinusoidal signal into the model's generation probabilities for words.
 This signal does not harm the model's generation quality.
 To detect whether a candidate model is stealing from the target model, \method identifies the sinusoidal frequency and compares it with the secret key. \method provides a more robust mechanism for protecting the intellectual property of the model, even under random synonym replacement attacks.